akshay-ap/payfiat-server/README.md

 ## Configuring OCEAN tokens

-In `.env` file, replace value of `NODE` variable with appropriate web3 provider for a given network (for e.g.) Pacific, Mainnet, Rinkeby etc.
+In `.env` file, replace value of `WEB3_NODE` variable with appropriate web3 provider for a given network (for e.g.) Pacific, Mainnet, Rinkeby etc.

 Also, provide appropriate value for -